Is this an emergency or occurring now? If the answer is yes, Dial 9-1-1 or call (303) 651-8501.

 Types Of Reports Generated

 1. INFORMATION REPORT - A tip or information about suspicious or potentially dangerous activity that the reporting person has personally observed or is aware of.
-Examples of "Information Only" report include: drug tips, general traffic complaint (does not include traffic accidents), or graffiti.
-This type of report will be shared with the appropriate city staff for response as appropriate.
+Examples of "Information Only" reports include: drug tips, general traffic complaints (does not include traffic accidents), or graffiti.
+This type of report will be shared with city staff for response as appropriate.

 Selecting An Online Report Category Which Meets Criteria Outlined Above

-- Abandoned / Junked Vehicle - (information only) Report a junked vehicle (hasn't moved in over 24 hours) or an abandoned vehicle (inoperable, has flat tires, or has expired or no plates) on a public road or in a public area.
-Not to be used to report vehicles parked in a business parking lot.
+- Abandoned / Junked Vehicle - (information only) Report an abandoned vehicle (hasn't moved in over 48 hours) or a junked vehicle (inoperable, has flat tires, or has expired or no plates) on a public road or in a public area.
+Does not include vehicles parked in a business parking lot.

 - Animal Issues, Non-Emergency - (information only) Report incident involving an animal if it is NOT occurring now and no one is in immediate danger.
-(Examples: observed dog repeatedly off leash, failure to clean up after pet).
+(Examples: barking dog complaint, observed dog repeatedly off leash, failure to clean up after pet).

 - Deliberate Tampering with Property (*crime report no damage being reported)